telerik/fiddler-jam-docs/portal/users.md

 - Extension users are not limited on the number of recorded logs.
 - Extension users are not limited on the number of generated links to recorded logs.
 - A recorded log with a generated link will be stored in the Fiddler Jam Portal for 30 days.
 After that period, the log is automatically deleted.
-- A recorded log with a generated link that is added to a workspace by a [Portal user](#user-role) will be stored in the Fiddler Jam Portal until a Portal user explicitly removes it.
+- A recorded log with a generated link that is added to a workspace by a [Portal User](#user-role) will be stored in the Fiddler Jam Portal until a Portal user explicitly removes it.

 ## Portal Users

 Even though the Fiddler Jam login accepts custom credentials or Google authentication, the Portal is accessible for users with usernames or emails, which are part of an active subscription only.
 These users are referred to as "Portal users".
+Portal users can be assigned User or Viewer role access rights.

 Depending on the user assigned role, the Fiddler Jam portal provides different access levels:

 - Unregistered users won't be able to open the Fiddler Jam Portal or load generated Fiddler Jam links.
-- Fiddler Jam Portal seats with the viewer role can only watch logs that are [added to a workspace]({%slug fj-workspaces%}#add-submitted-log-to-workspace).
-If a viewer opens a public link, the page that will open will inform the user that the links need to be added to the account workspace.
+- Fiddler Jam Portal seats with the Viewer role can only watch logs that are [added to a workspace]({%slug fj-workspaces%}#add-submitted-log-to-workspace).
+If a Viewer opens a public link, the page that will open will inform the user that the links need to be added to the account workspace.
-- Fiddler Jam Portal seats with the user role can open public logs, create and manage workspaces, and manage, add, and remove logs from workspaces.
+- Fiddler Jam Portal seats with the User role can open public logs, create and manage workspaces, and manage, add, and remove logs from workspaces.

-## User Role
+### User Role

 Depending on the active Fiddler Jam [subscription plan]({%slug fj-portal%}#subscriptions), the Account Owner assigns a different number of seats to the User role.